oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 - How to execute multiple dependent loops in parallel using the `task_sequence` class, `pipe`s and the `async()` function call
 - How the compiler automatically adds depth to pipes that bypass one or more loops

 The demonstration system in this tutorial can be observed in the following diagram.
-The arrows in the diagram represents the data flow within the sequence of dependent loops.
-Loop A receives input data from input pipes and output the data, Loop B consume the output data from Loop A, Loop C consume the output data from Loop B while Loop D consume the output data from both Loop A and Loop C and ouput the processed data to output pipe.
-The behaviour of different implementation can be observed below.
+The arrows in the diagram represents the data flow in the system.
+The behaviour of naive implementation of the sequence of loops or using task sequences to schedule the loops to run in parallel can be observed in the waveform below.

 ![](assets/LoopStructure.svg)

 When you write code containing a sequence of loops, each loop in the sequence must wait for the previous loop in the sequence to fully complete.
 This results in long execution time and poor occupancy of the FPGA datapath.
-Observe in the following graphic that it takes many hundreds of clock cycles before the output pipe `IDPipeOut` produces any output:
+Observe in the following graphic that it takes many hundreds of clock cycles or approximately 344ns before the output pipe `IDPipeOut` produces any output:

 ![](assets/simulation_naive.png)